-Payne last but not least in Bangor batting order
+Senior infielder last, but not least, in Bangor batting order

 “In that No. 9 spot he runs well, he bunts well, and he’s so dependable that between him and (leadoff hitter) Peter Kemble we feel like have a pretty good combination there.”

-Payne is a three-sport standout who helped the Bangor boys soccer team capture the Class A state championship last fall and was a starting guard on the Rams’ basketball team last winter.
+Payne is a three-sport standout who as a goalkeeper helped the Bangor boys soccer team capture the Class A state championship last fall and was a starting guard on the Rams’ basketball team last winter.

 “I think in every sport George plays you can always count on him, we’re really fortunate to have his type of leadership,” said Morris.
 “He’s a quiet leader but very steady.”